sirikon/ebro/docs/changelog/HEAD.md

 ███ [:default] satisfied
 ```

+### Tasks with nothing to do are invalid

+From now on, tasks that have nothing to do (no `script` nor `requires`) are considered invalid and Ebro's execution will error during the inventory process.

 ## Miscellanea

 Now, the `.sha256` files produced during the release process are valid files to be checked by `sha256sum` by running `sha256sum --check <binary>.sha256`, easing up the check process.
 Before this release it just contained the SHA256 checksum of the file.